 - It is possible for a series to have constant mean and variance, and also have an autocorrelation function that depends only on the lag k, but not be strictly stationary.
+These series are known as second-order stationary processes.

 - Stationary is a desirable property of modeling time series data.
 Fitting a model with stationarity assumptions, implies that the time series (could be a residual one) is indeed a realization from a stationary process.